Ypertex/blog/content/articles/s2s-stairs-to-success/index.md

 - Career
 - Design
 - Leadership
 summary: For most of us, success depends on the interaction with other human beings.
-S2S is a simple model that can help you be more successful---along with concrete examples.
+S2S is a simple model that can help you be more successful.
+I'll show you how.
 images:
 - https://res.cloudinary.com/ypertex/image/upload/c_fill,dpr_auto,f_auto,g_auto,h_630,q_auto,w_1200/f922629f-2c1d-46cf-bc6a-32c8432d972e
 ---